manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 }
 ```

-The response to this query will be the full list of events, including the `title`, `date`, and `attendants` <Editor note: I would recommend using the word "attendees" rather than "attendants" for this field name as well as when using the word in text.
-The word "attendant" is not the correct word to describe a person who attends an event.> of the event.
+The response to this query will be the full list of events, including the `title`, `date`, and `attendants` of the event.
 This response will be in JSON and looks like the following:

 ```json
 {